llxiaoyuan/oxorany/README.en.md

 <br />

 ### Features
-* Obfuscated encryption of arbitrary constants at compile time
+* Obfuscated encryption of any constants at compile time
-* Decryption algorithm with `fake control flow` function
+* Decryption algorithm with `Bogus Control Flow` like `ollvm`
-* Generate a unique control flow for each encryption algorithm through `compile optimization
+* Generate a unique control flow for each encryption algorithm through `compile optimization`
 * Generate a unique `key` for each encryption algorithm with the `__COUNTER__` macro
 * Dynamically generate `key` via the `__TIME__` macro
-* Destroying the stack to counteract `IDA` `F5`
+* Destroying the stack to anti `IDA` `F5`
-* Stack variable based `opaque predicate`
+* Stack variable based `Opaque Predicate`
 * Fuzzy data length
 * Since most of the code for the decryption algorithm is not executed, the impact on efficiency is not particularly significant
-* The complexity of the decryption algorithm still has room for improvement
+* The complexity of the decryption algorithm can be improve
 * Because of the `implicit conversion` feature of constants in `C++`, some constants may require forced type conversion
 * Easy to use, tested in `msvc`, `clang`, `gcc`